subawocit/cs291k/README.md

 :mag_right: For further reading, please see: [our final report](/final_report.pdf)

 # Introduction: Landslides Detection
-Landslide has affected about five million people worldwide.
+Landslide has affected about 5 million people worldwide.

 Existing deep-learning approaches either require training from scratch or use natural image pre-trained weights to initialize the model.